Asymptotic properties of maximum composite likelihood estimators for max-stable Brown-Resnick random fields over a fixed-domain: Introduction

 \subsection{Fixed-domain asymptotics for non-Gaussian random fields}

-To the best of our knowledge, there are a few papers that study MLE\ or MCLE for non-Gaussian random fields under fixed-domain asymptotics.
-For example, \cite{Li13} proposed approximate maximum-likelihood estimation for diffusion processes ($d=1$) and provided closed-form asymptotic expansion for transition density.
-But diffusion processes may not be generalized for $ d\geq 2$.
+There are comparatively few results on maximum likelihood or maximum composite likelihood estimation for non-Gaussian random fields under fixed-domain asymptotics.
+For instance, \cite{Li13} proposed approximate maximum likelihood estimation for one-dimensional diffusion processes and derived closed-form asymptotic expansions for transition densities.
+Such models, however, do not provide a general framework for spatial random fields in dimension $d\geq 2$.